Careers

 Schizophrenia is a severe and persistent mental illness that affects how a person thinks, feels, and behaves.
 It is classified as a psychotic disorder, meaning it involves a significant distortion of reality.
 More than 1% of the population has a schizophrenia-spectrum disorder.

-We acknowledge that the various land on which BCSS operates and supports families is the traditional, ancestral, and unceded territories of British Columbia’s Indigenous Peoples.
-We are honoured and privileged to share this land, and are committed to reconciliation, decolonization, and building relationships in our communities.
+We acknowledge that the lands on which BCSS operates and supports families are the traditional, ancestral, and unceded territories of the First Nations, Metis, and Inuit Peoples.
+We are honoured and privileged to live and work on this land we all share.
+We are committed to reconciliation, decolonization, learning from and with Indigenous peoples, and building relationships within our communities.